MaWayMid/CakesSet/GCGreC5.md

 Some folks are born—— silver spoon in hand,
 load don't them help themselves—— no.
 But when the taxman comes—— to the door,
-load the house look like a runmmage sale, yeah.
+load the house look like a rummage sale, yeah.
 It ain't me, it ain't me,
 I ain't no millionaire son no, no.
 It ain't me, it ain't me,